 Señor Jehuda, aka "El Blogo de Liberto", is an attorney and media professional with a background in TV marketing and production, copywriting, independent filmmaking, and spontaneously speaking perfect Spanish.
-A proud Texan who recently escaped from Los Angeles to Albuquerque, he spends far too much time thinking about movies - especially since his job requires it.
+A proud Texan who recently escaped from Los Angeles to Albuquerque, he spends far too much time thinking about movies.
 Jehuda is also a contributor at YesButHowever.com and PJ Lifestyle.

 All original content on The Rhetorican - including the "Gravatar" photo of the Chrysler Building - is copyrighted and the property of this blog's author unless otherwise indicated; and is not to be used without permission except as provided herein.

 "The Rhetorican" and rhetorican.com are trademarks belonging to the author.

 Think about it: privately owned, decentralized propaganda organs with a massive audience, enabling the soft Stalinism of political correctness, and without any of the overt thuggishness of Orwell’s Ministry of Truth (except in the case of Rebecca Aguilar, of course).